siliconehuntsman/mc401/README.md

 ```

 ## Tests
 The MC401 is provided with set of tests that exercise the most of implemented functionalities outside of OpenRemote server environment.
 So far only elements implemented in MC401protocol class do not have automated tests and were tested "manually" in OpenRemote server.
 Provided tests are executed automatically when project is build.
 Project contain static MC401Debug class with single static property ON.
 It should be set to true for debug and false for release run.
-This property is set to false disables some internal functions required to conduct invasive test.
+When this property is false it disables some internal functions required to conduct invasive test.

 ## Usage
 Once server is restarted with jars added, the agent becomes available in OpenRemote.
-All names given to assets and attributes are for example only and can be selected according to user's desire.
+Below you will find short installation guide (all names are given for illustration only).
-1. Create asset of type agent, name it "mc401_service" and save it
+1. Create asset of type agent, name it "mc_serv" and save it
-2. Open it and add attribute of MC401 type, name it "WaterHeatMeter" and save again
+2. Open created asset and add attribute of MC401 type, name it "WaterHeatMeter" and save again
-3. Open asset again, extend created attribute WaterHeatMeter and edit its MetaItem to indicate which serial port you like to use, by default there will be Linus style device name (/dev/ttyS0).
-Once it is entered, the validity of serial device will be checked, please pay attention at this stage only serial existence is verified.
-Save the asset, once it saved the protocol will check if there is a Heat Meter installed in this serial port.
-Corresponding information will be given just below attribute name (WaterHeatMeter)
+3. Open asset again, extend created attribute WaterHeatMeter and edit its configuration (Attribute configuration) to indicate which serial port you like to use, by default there will be Linux style device name given – /dev/ttyS0.
+Once it is entered, the validity of serial device will be checked (seems not to work in the last version of the server), please pay attention at this stage only serial existence is verified; Save the asset
-4. Open asset again, now auto-discovery option should become available
+4. Once it saved, the protocol will check if there is a Heat Meter installed on this serial port.
+Corresponding information will be given just below attribute name (WaterHeatMeter), protocol status will change from CONNECTING to CONNECTED and color of the attribute will change from yellow to green.
+If you change configuration in running system it could take a moment to change status due to process of emptying internal queues of running agent
+5. Open asset again, now auto-discovery option should become available.
+Please click “Select asset” and select in the left pane location where your heat meter shall be instantiated, click “Ok” and “Discover assets” buttons.
+In response new asset named “Heat meter” will be created, it will contain all fields of request number 1 populated.
+Please note that “Upload & import links from file” button does not work.
+6. From now on the agent will send on regular basis request number 1 to heat meter device to fetch updated values.
+User can add additional fields to Heat meter asset to fetch other values, as field names are unique the agent will recognize which request needs to be send to get its value from the heat meter device.

+### Protocol parameters
+MC401 agent has couple of configuration items to tweak given instance behavior.
+They are:
+* DEVname – serial name with heat meter connected
+* DTRused – whether DTR signal of serial port shall be controlled by this instance of MC401
+* DTRvalue – desired value of DTR line
+* RTSused – whether RTS signal of serial port shall be controlled by this instance of MC401
+* RTSvalue – desired value of RTS line
+* REQ1period – time between sending request number 1 in minutes
+* REQ2period – time between sending request number 2 in minutes
+* REQ3period – time between sending request number 3 in minutes

+The default values of
+* DTR and RTS items are selected according to author's optoisolator requirements.
+* REQxperiod items are 1440 minutes which corresponds to one read out per day, it shall be far enough for most systems as MC401 heat meter read out values do not change too often.

-## Field names
+### Field names
 The MC401 understands the following field names (in bold).
 The names and descriptions are based on fields defined in MultiCal 401 Technical Description by Kalstrump
 1. Response field to request number 1:
    * **Energy** - Accumulated energy